joshbegley/nyt-latest/previous.md

 `Alt could land on injured reserve after suffering a high ankle sprain.
 Meanwhile, Herbert is taking hits at a record rate. `\
 https://nytimes.com/athletic/6674821/2025/09/29/chargers-joe-alt-injury-offensive-line-struggles/

-**Could Guardians prospect Chase DeLauter debut in October?
+**Could Guardians' prospect Chase DeLauter debut in October?
 Here's what to expect**\
 `Rosters are officially due at 10 a.m.
 Tuesday, and if the Guardians include DeLauter, he'll make his long-awaited debut in the postseason.`\
 https://nytimes.com/athletic/6674832/2025/09/29/cleveland-guardians-prospect-chase-delauter-october-debut-primer/